aurimas13/Communication-of-Services/README.md

 # Event Propagator

-The [Event Propagator](https://github.com/aurimas13/Communication-of-services/tree/main/EventPropagator) send events taking JSON files randomly.
+The [Event Propagator](https://github.com/aurimas13/Communication-of-services/tree/main/EventPropagator) send events to the Consumer API using the **/events** endpoint.
+It randomly takes one if the events from a given JSON file.
 The function (*send_events()*), imports and other functionalities are written in [propagator.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py) module while VARIABLES that can be modified are mentioned in [config.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/config.py) that can be changed through the [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/.env) file.

 # Requirements

+Python 3.10.5 is required to properly execute package's modules, imported libraries, defined functions and built-ins.
+To install the necessary libraries for Event Consumer API  and Event Propagator run their respective requirements.txt file like this:
+To install the necessary libraries for Event Consumer API  and Event Propagator run their respective requirements.txt file like this:
+`pip install -r requirements.txt`
+Also inspect [Configuration](#configuration) and [Environment variables](#environment-variable) before proceeding further.

 **Python 3.10.5** is required to properly execute package's modules, imported libraries, defined functions and built-ins.
 Imports of libraries like flask, dotnet, marshmallow, pytest to name a few are needed.
 Some required versions are found under specific requirements.txt files for Consumer Event - [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/requirements.txt) and for the Propagator Event - [here](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/requirements.txt) while those that are not mentioned come with the used Python version.
-Also inspect [Configuration](#configuration) and [Environment variables](#environment-variables) before proceeding further.

 For proper usage of the program you might need to run **python3** rather than proposed **python** as shown in the [Usage](#usage).<sup>1</sup>